mt-ag/apex-excel-gateway/README.md

 Now there are two options.
 1. The incorrect data can be corrected directly in the application or
 2. a new excel file will be created in which all incorrect rows are listed.
-To create this, click "Provide Correction" and then sent it as a "Correction Mail" (Navigate to "Send Mail" and select the mailtype "Correction Mail").
+To create this, click "Provide Correction" and then sent it as a "Correction Mail" (navigate to "Send Mail" and select the mailtype "Correction Mail").

 If everything is fine, the status can be set to "Completed".
 All the data that are "Completed" are available for export.